The Collatz conjecture

 They asked, what if two points were placed next to each other?
 They thought that this would be one point and stopped there.-Aristotle : Physics- “neither can two points be contiguous with one another”

-But what if this could be regarded as two points?
-Since something of no extent placed next to something of no extent would have no extent- but there could be two items of no extent there!
-The two points could be hidden as one!
+But what if something like the contiguousness of two points could be possible.
+Since something of no extent placed with something of no extent would still have no extent- but there could be two items of no extent there!
+The two objects could be hidden as one!

 One can regard the overlapping shadow diagram below: